IceCubeOpenSource/i3deepice/README.md

 # 3 Integration into IceTray

 Using the module is fairly simple.
 Just import it and add it to the IceTray as usual.
 By setting calib_errata, bad_dom_list, saturation_windows, bright_doms keys for pulse cleaning are defined.
 If not needed simply remove or set to 'None'.
-Note that especially for classification purposes is currently not recommended to use the pulse cleaning.
+Note that especially for classification purposes it is currently not recommended to use the pulse cleaning.

 ```
 from i3deepice.i3module import DeepLearningModule